joagre/ratatoskr/ideas/r.md

 > `build/` directories

-The compiler by default follows module dependencies introduced by `main.sa` and automatically compiles these modules as well.
-The compiler can be made not to follow module dependecies, ignore missing modules or not possible to compile.
+The compiler by default follows module dependencies introduced by `main.sa` and automatically compiles those modules as well.
+The compiler can be made not to follow module dependecies, ignore missing modules, or modules not possible to compile.
 Read more about the `sac` compiler and the `sa` runner in their respective manual page.

-# The shell
+# The Shell

 The `sa` runner can also start an interactive Satie shell: